-If, on March 30, 2022, your shares were held, not in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and the Notice is being sent to you by the organization that holds your account.
+If, on March 22, 2023, your shares were held, not in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and the organization that holds your shares has sent you the Notice (or, depending on your election, you may have received a printed copy of this proxy statement and our 2022 Annual Report by mail or an electronic copy of those proxy materials by email).
 The organization holding your account is considered to be the stockholder of record for purposes of voting at the Annual Meeting.
 As a beneficial owner, you have the right to direct your broker, bank or other nominee regarding how to vote the shares in your account.
-The deadline for submitting your voting instructions to your broker, bank or other nominee is listed on the Notice sent to you.
+The deadline for submitting your voting instructions to your broker, bank or other nominee is listed on the Notice or other proxy materials sent to you.
 You are also invited to attend the Annual Meeting.
 If you want to attend the Annual Meeting, you must register in advance at www.proxydocs.com/NARI.
-If you want to vote virtually at the Annual Meeting, as part of the registration you may be instructed to obtain a legal proxy from your broker, bank or other nominee and to submit a copy in advance of the meeting.
+If you want to vote virtually at the Annual Meeting, as part of the registration you will be instructed to obtain a legal proxy from your broker, bank or other nominee and to submit a copy in advance of the meeting.
 Further instructions will be provided to you as part of your registration process.